janbijster/v2_sound_classification_js_local_server_example/readme.md

 ## CORS
 The browser will block an ajax request on a https page to an unsecured address and it won't accept a self-signed certificate either.
-So the easiest way to make it work with the sound-js webapp is to run that in a browser-mode with security disabled:
+So the easiest way to make it work with the sound-js webapp is to run that in a browser mode with security disabled.
+For Chrome:

 Windows:
 ```